au-ts/libvmm/README.md

 nix-shell --pure
 ```

-Finally, you will need an experimental seL4 Core Platform SDK.
+Finally, you will need an experimental Microkit SDK.

 * Currently virtualisation support and other patches that the VMM requires are
-  not part of mainline seL4 Core Platform.
+  not part of mainline Microkit.
 See below for instructions on
   acquiring the SDK.
 * Upstreaming the required changes is in-progress.